Complete Guide on How to Sell Jewelry Online

 1.1 Fashion or Costume Jewelry

-- Costume jewelry is sometimes interchanged with the term fashion jewelry, they are both synonymous with one another.
+- Sometimes interchanged with the term fashion jewelry, they are both synonymous with one another.

-- Fashion jewelry includes jewelry which is made of less expensive metals and man-made stones.
-Fashion jewelry generally uses a thin coat of metal over other, less expensive, metals.
+- Includes jewelry made of less expensive metals and man-made stones.

 - Usually, brass or bronze is used as the base metal and painted over to resemble gold, silver, or platinum.